WHEN SHOULD I APPLY?

 - DPhil in Medical Sciences

-- Cross-talk between adipose tissue and the cardiovascular system in humans: From novel imaging biomarkers development to drug target discovery
+- Cross-talk between adipose tissue and the cardiovascular system in humans: Using Artificial Intelligence to design precision Imaging diagnostics and discover novel therapeutic targets

 - Human fat distribution and metabolic disease